Q and Me helps people lose weight—sensibly, healthily, effectively by encouraging proper nutrition and increased physical activity.

 Tell your healthcare provider if you have any side effect that bothers you or does not go away.
 These are not all of the possible side effects of Qsymia.
 For more information, ask your healthcare provider or pharmacist.

-The Q and Me Patient Support Program is based on the LEARN® Program provided under copyright license (September 15, 2010).
+The Q and Me Patient Resources and Education site is based on the LEARN® Program provided under copyright license (September 15, 2010).
 All rights reserved.